Scotia Speedworld

-The track is a 3/10-mile D-oval, asphalt with concrete in lower groove on corners.
-Weekly racing includes Sportsman, Trucks, Legends, Thunder Cars, Lightning Cars and Bandoleros classes.
-Special events include the Maple Leaf Monster Jam Tour (monster trucks) and the Parts for Trucks Maritime Pro Stock Tour.
+Scotia Speedworld is a 3/10-mile D-oval, asphalt with concrete in the lower groove on corners.
+Weekly racing includes Sportsman, Legends, Mini Stock and Bandolero classes.
+Special events include the East Coast International Pro Stock Tour and the World Series of Monster Trucks.
+The Pro Stock Tour runs several events at the track throughout the year, including the Summer Clash 250 where drivers race for the coveted Scott Fraser Memorial Cup.

 The track operates from May to September.